Four of Five Alabama Nursing Hall of Fame Inductees are UAB SON Alumni

-James Harris, DSN, APRN-BC, MBS, CNL, FAAN, has had a hand in guiding governmental entities, academic departments and hospitals over the course of his nursing career.
+James Harris, PhD, APRN-BC, MBS, CNL, FAAN, has had a hand in guiding governmental entities, academic departments and hospitals over the course of his nursing career.
 Harris served at Bryce Hospital, was an assistant professor and chair of the Department of Psychiatric & Mental Health at the University of Alabama Capstone College of Nursing and has held various leadership positions in Veteran’s Affairs hospitals.
 Since 2009, he has served as the deputy chief nursing officer for the Department of Veterans Affairs in Washington, D.C., where Harris formulates national policies and activities that impact the more than 80,000 VA nurses across the country.
 He earned his MSN degree in 1982 and is DSN degree in 1989 from the UAB School of Nursing.

-Martha Lavender, RN, MSN, DSN, worked as a registered nurse in two hospitals in her early career.
+Martha Lavender, RN, MSN, PhD, worked as a registered nurse in two hospitals in her early career.
 She later decided to pursue academics where she started out as an assistant professor at Jacksonville State University and quickly ascended the academic ranks, assuming the role of dean.
 In 2004, she embarked on an opportunity with the Science Applications International Corp./EAI Corp. where she administered training functions, oversaw 200 employees and managed a budget of $25 million.
 She retired in 2011 and currently serves as president of the State of Alabama Board of Nursing, and she is the owner and president of MGL Consulting Inc., where she consults on grant acquisition and allocation, accreditation and evaluation.
 Lavender earned her MSN degree in 1984 and her DSN degree in 1988 from the UAB School of Nursing.

-Nena Sanders, MSN, DSN, has served the Birmingham metropolitan area for her nearly 40-year career as a nurse, educator, consultant and entrepreneur.
+Nena Sanders, MSN, PhD, has served the Birmingham metropolitan area for her nearly 40-year career as a nurse, educator, consultant and entrepreneur.
 Sanders quickly ascended the ranks to a supervisor position after only two years as a staff nurse, serving in intensive care and critical care units.
 After successful nursing practice, she became an assistant professor in the School of Health Professions and the School of Nursing simultaneously at UAB.
 She currently serves as the Ralph W. Beeson Dean and professor of nursing at the Ida V. Moffett School of Nursing at Samford University.
 Sanders earned her BSN degree in 1976, her MSN degree in 1979, and her DSN degree in 1985 from the UAB School of Nursing.

 The Alabama Nursing Hall of Fame was established in 2001 by the Board of Visitors at Capstone College of Nursing.
 It was created to recognize nurses who have brought honor and pride to the profession and the State of Alabama.
 The Hall of Fame is governed by the Alabama Nursing Hall of Fame Board comprised of members of University of Alabama’s Board of Visitors.
 This body establishes the criteria for selecting inductees and the methods for determining eligibility for and election to the Hall of Fame.
 Nominations for induction into the Hall of Fame are submitted to a selection committee of the Alabama Nursing Hall of Fame Board.